Black box behavioural modelling: Predicting human activity schedules with a deep conditional generative approach: Introduction

 \section{Introduction}

-We consider the modelling of human activity schedules based on input labels, such as household size, car ownership and socio-economic attributes.
-For this work, we define an activity schedule as a sequence of activity participations, with associated durations, belonging to an individual.
+We consider the modelling of human activity schedules based on input labels, such as household size, car ownership and access to public transit.
+For this work, we define an activity schedule as a sequence of some number of activity participations, with associated start times and durations.

 Human activity schedules result from a complex combination of processes, including: \begin{inline} \item constraints, such as needing to fit all activities within a given time budget, \item preferences, such as wanting to visit a friend or spend longer shopping, and \item interactions, both with each other and the environment, such as within a household or with traffic. \end{inline} Modelling realistic and representative activity schedules is therefore inherently challenging.